benjyongzh/llm-data-analyst/README.md

 - Toggleable sidebar for switching conversations and configuring connections
 - Conversations are summarized after each assistant reply to keep context within token limits, and each summary records its last refresh time
+- Summarization failures are logged and warnings emitted after repeated errors

 ## Structure